Xiaojun-Michael/Tell-Stories-with-Data/Assignment_3&4.md

 - Is there anything you would change or do differently?

 Change to bar charts with different colors and add numbers.

+Based on the feedback I got, I plan to make the following additional changes:
+- keep the grid on visualization
+- add category name to the baseline countries
+-